marissadarnell/308-tdd/README.md

 # 308-tdd
 intro to &amp; practice with TDD

+javascript stock Portfolio class with corresponding tests
+tests run with Jest